-TORA is hybrid protocol, which is distributed and routers only maintain information about adjacent routers [11].
-TORA has the property of being highly adaptive and quick in route repair during link failure and providing multiple routes to destination node.
-It maintains state on a per-destination basis.
+Temporary ordered routing algorithm is hybrid protocol, which is distributed and routers only maintain information about adjacent routers [11].
+During reactive operation, sources initiate the establishment of routes to a given destination on demand.
+Where in dynamic networks, it is efficient with relatively sparse traffic patterns; as it does not have to maintain routes at all the time.
 It does not continuously execute a shortest path computation and the metric used to establish the routing structure does not represent a distance.
+TORA maintains multiple routes to the destination when topology changes frequently.
 It consists of link reversal of the Directed Acyclic Graph (ACG).
 It uses internet MANET encapsulation protocol (IMEP) for link status and neighbor connectivity sensing.
 IMEP provide reliable, in-order delivery of all routing control messages from a node to all of its neighbors, and notification to the routing protocol whenever a link neighbors is created or broken.
-During reactive operation, sources initiate the establishment of routes to a given destination on demand.
-Where in dynamic networks it is efficient with relatively sparse traffic patterns, as it does not have to maintain routes at all time.
 As TORA is for multihop networks which is considered to minimize the communication overhead associated with adapting to network topological changes by localization of algorithmic reaction.
-Moreover, it is bandwidth efficient and highly adaptive and quick in route repair during link failure, while given that multiple routes for any required source or destination node pair in dynamic wireless networks.
+Moreover, it is bandwidth efficient and highly adaptive and quick in route repair during link failure and providing multiple routes to destination node in wireless networks.